louiecasula/louiecasula/README.md

 # Louie Casula

 ### <div align="center">I'm Louie, a recent graduate from the University of Delaware in Linguistics and Foreign Languages</div>

-- I’m currently working on [Lingosphere](https://github.com/louiecasula/lingosphereSpring), a multilingual word-of-the-day web application.
+- I recently finished ZipCodeWilmington's Java Software Development Program where I learned to build full-stack applications using Spring Boot and React (and I'm open for work!)

-- At the moment I'm learning about Flask, React, and dynamic programming.
+- In the meantime I've been learning more about web development via [The Odin Project](https://www.theodinproject.com) and data structures & algorithms by doing daily [LeetCode](https://leetcode.com/Louidoo27/) problems.

-- I recently finished ZipCodeWilmington's Java Software Development Program and I'm open for work!
+- I’m also working on [Lingosphere](https://github.com/louiecasula/lingosphereSpring), a multilingual word-of-the-day web application in Spring Boot and React with a Postgres database.

 ### *<div align="center">Join me on my journey of becoming a full-stack developer!</div>*